yaswanth144/NLP-Projects/README.md

 # NLP-Projects
 This repository contains a comprehensive guide to natural language processing (NLP) text processing and analysis.
 It covers the following topics:

-**.** Text Pre-processing
+1. Text Pre-processing
-Text Representation
+2. Text Representation
-Word2Vec
+3. Word2Vec
-Text Classification
+4. Text Classification
-POS Tagging
+5. POS Tagging

-Text Pre-processing
+# Text Pre-processing
 Text pre-processing is the first and crucial step in NLP.
 It involves cleaning and transforming the raw text data into a format that can be easily analyzed.
 This section provides a detailed explanation of text pre-processing techniques, including:

-Lowercasing
-Removing punctuations and special characters
+1. Removing punctuations and special characters
-Removing stop words
+2. Removing stop words
-Stemming and Lemmatization
+3. Stemming and Lemmatization
-Removing HTML tags
+4. Removing HTML tags

-Text Representation
+# Text Representation
 In NLP, text data needs to be transformed into numerical vectors for analysis.
 This section provides an overview of text representation techniques, including:

 One-hot encoding